Search intent in SEO: How to identify and optimize user intent

 Simply put, if your content does not serve the specific intent a user has in mind when searching, it’ll be difficult for it to rank for that specific query.

-For example, say you’re searching for “best garden shears.”
+For example, if a user is searching for “best garden shears.”
 Although a product page seems relevant to the query, you’ll notice that Google ranks only review articles from blogs, not product pages or eCommerce stores.

 This is because the search engine understands that you want to learn about garden shears before deciding which to buy.
 Therefore, a vendor trying to optimize their product pages for this query will be unsuccessful because it will not fulfill the search intent.

-To prove just how important search intent is, Google explains user intent types and how to identify them in the most recent edition of their Search Quality Rater Guidelines.
+To prove just how vital search intent is, Google explains user intent types and how to identify them in the most recent edition of their Search Quality Rater Guidelines.

 Usually, SEOs classify search intent into four broad buckets –